CelticPipes banner

 Q) Why do all the instruments sound wrong in CelticPipes when running on some Macs?
 Bagpipe sounds like a piano, chanter like harp etc.

-This problem was caused by a Mac update that was issued by Apple.
-It has stopped the Java sound system working properly.
+A) This problem is caused by a Mac update that was issued by Apple.
+It prevents the Java sound system working properly.

-The Mountain Lion upgrade (to 10.8) is pretty inconsiderate and it removes all soundbanks from your system without asking you.
+All major Apple OSX upgrades (including Mavericks) are pretty inconsiderate and they remove all soundbanks from your system without asking you.
 You will need to download and reinstall CelticPipes to restore the rudely deleted soundbank.
-Without this soundbank, you will just get default midi sounds such as piono instead of bagpipe etc.
+Without this soundbank, you will just get default midi sounds such as piano instead of bagpipe etc.

 Licensing